Learning that you have a long-term (chronic) illness can bring up many different feelings.

 Feelings and Emotions Over Time

-Know that it takes a lot of energy to manage your chronic illness every day.
+It takes a lot of energy to manage your chronic illness every day.
 Sometimes, this can affect your outlook and mood.
 Sometimes you may feel very alone.
 This is especially true during times when your illness is harder to manage.

 - Angry.
 It still seems unfair that you have the illness.